Military Technical Institute

-Military Technical Institute (Војнотехнички институт; abbr.
-VTI) is a Serbian weapons and aircraft design institute, governed by the Ministry of Defence.
-It is a top-level military scientific research institution in Serbia, dealing with research and development (R&D) of new weaponry and military equipment as well as with upgrade of the inventory for both branches of the Serbian Armed Forces, Army and Air Force and Defence.
+The Military Technical Institute (Војнотехнички институт; abbr.
+VTI) is a Serbian military scientific research institution, governed by the Ministry of Defence, which engages in research and development (R&D) for the production of new weapons systems, as well as the modernization of legacy military equipment, for both branches of the Serbian Armed Forces—the Serbian Army and the Serbian Air Force and Air Defence.

-The institute has 22 laboratories, and it is situated on 212 acres (86 hectares), with 177,000 square meters laboratories and office space, mostly in Belgrade neighborhood of Žarkovo.
+The institute has 22 laboratories, and is situated on 212 acres (86 hectares), with 177,000 square meters of laboratories and office space, mostly in the Belgrade neighborhood of Žarkovo.

 History

-After the World War II, Federal People's Republic of Yugoslavia had a need to independently develop military technology and reduce dependence from foreign supply with given political situation of that time and future political course.
-By a decision of the Secretary of Defense and a proclamation by the Yugoslav president Josip Broz Tito, VTI was founded in 1948 as the Military Technical Institute of the Land Forces (Vojnotehnički institut Kopnene vojske; abbr.
+Given the situation after World War II, the Federal People's Republic of Yugoslavia had a need to independently develop military technology and reduce its dependence on foreign suppliers.
+By a decision of the Secretary of Defense and a proclamation by Yugoslav president Josip Broz Tito, VTI was founded in 1948 as the Military Technical Institute of the Land Forces (Vojnotehnički institut Kopnene vojske; abbr.
 VTIkov) in Belgrade.

-In 1973, the VTI was integrated with several smaller military research and development institutes.

-In 1992, it incorporated the dissolved Aeronautical Technical Institute in Žarkovo, and minor parts (located in Serbia) of the Nautical Institute (Brodarski institut) from Zagreb, supposedly as an effort to reduce developing cost and maintenance.
-Since 1992 the institute has changed name several times, reflecting the political changes in the country, starting with Technical Institute of the Yugoslav Armed Forces.
+In 1973, VTI was integrated with several smaller military research and development institutes.
+By 1992, it incorporated the dissolved Aeronautical Technical Institute in Žarkovo, and minor parts (located in Serbia) of the Nautical Institute (Brodarski institut) from Zagreb, supposedly as an effort to reduce developing cost and maintenance.
+Since then, the institute has changed its name several times, reflecting the political changes in the country, the first of these being "Technical Institute of the Yugoslav Armed Forces".

 Projects

-The institute cooperates with Serbian Armed Forces (including its Technical Testing Center) and Yugoimport SDPR in designing and testing new weapons systems.
+The institute works closely with the Serbian Armed Forces (including its Technical Testing Center) and Yugoimport SDPR in designing and testing new weapons systems.

-Military Technical Institute (with assimilated predecessor institutes) developed more than 1,300 weapons.
-However, not all of them entered use in the Yugoslav (later Serbian) Army.

-The list includes weapons and systems of other companies in which VTI was partly involved in some stage of developing and those systems are given with references.
-Institute was in charge for domestically produced weapons systems under licence and modification and modernization of such weapons with introducing new technologies and making new materials and tools for production.
-There are several new weapons developed from licences products that surpass originals in performance.
-Examples of licences used for domestic new weapons is a licence for tank T-72.
+VTI, together with its various predecessor institutes, has developed more than 1,300 weapons systems, not all of which have entered service.
+The following list includes weapons and systems of other companies in which VTI was partly involved in some stage of development, and those systems are listed with references.
+VTI was in charge of domestically-produced weapons systems under license, and the modification and modernization of such weapons with the introduction of new technologies and making new materials and tools for production.
+There are several new weapons developed from licensed products that surpass the originals in performance.
+One such example is the T-72, which was license-produced as the M-84.